noon92/femtofox/Getting_started.md

 Prototypes were made using JLCPCB.
 We recommend selecting a board thickness of 1.6mm, and a lead-free HASL surface finish.
 It is also suggested to select "Remove mark" for order serial numbers, as the Gerbers do not contain a specific location for this marking.

+Select the number of PCBs and the assembly options you require.
+Minimum PCB quantities are usually 5 boards, although assembly can be as few as 2 boards.

 If required, upload the BOM and Pick&Place files, and check that the suggested parts are available.
 JLC regularly changes their stocked items, so make sure that, at a minimum, the following are correct for each item:

  - Components are the correct footprint (Resistors and Capacitors are 0603 or 1206, MOSFETS are SOT23)
  - Components are the correct rating (see BOM for details)
- - Componets are in the `basic` series where po
+ - Components are in the `basic` series where possible, especially capacitors, resistors and MOSFETs

+Ensure that the components are placed correctly on the PCB, select the quantity

 ###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzM2MTM4NjQxXX0=
+eyJoaXN0b3J5IjpbLTEzMTc4NDI1NzJdfQ==
 -->